 Why did all their works get burned up?
+Why was there nothing left when they stood before God's judgment throne?
 Because their hearts and their minds were set on earthly things.
-If you'll notice, the issue here is not sinful activities, it's having the right priorities.
-What's important to us?
-What captivates us?
-Where do our passions and our desires lie?
-Honestly answering those questions will show us where we're headed.
+If you'll notice, the issue here is not sinful activities, it's having the right priority.
+The issue is: what is important to us, what captivates us.
 There's a preacher who was asked, "Who's going to be taken up to be with the Lord when He comes back?"
 His answer, without blinking an eye, was: "Those who are taken up with the Lord now."
-If we love the Lord our God with all our heart, soul, mind, and strength, which is the first and greatest commandment - the most important thing we'll ever do - then we'll be just fine.
+Where are our affections?
+That's the issue.
+Where's our heart?
+If we love the Lord our God with all our heart, soul, mind, and strength, which is the first and greatest commandment, which is the most important thing we will ever do - then we'll be just fine.